 On top of this day-to-day reality, the past week had been even more challenging.
 A friend announced the purchase of yet another “show dog,” and a cousin shared pictures of the eight puppies her unspayed dog had just delivered.
 When those nearest to you do not understand, the disappointment seems greater and the hurt runs deeper.
 I felt defeated and discouraged.

 In spite of my current mood, I decided to go to the demo.
 Within minutes of arriving, the venue staff was expressing their displeasure at our presence.
-Why did they not understand that we were there only out of concern for the 3 to 4 million individual animals killed in animal shelters every year?
+Why did they not understand that we were there only out of concern for the 3 to 4 million individual animals euthanized in animal shelters every year?
 Unlike the breeders or the kennel club, we had no financial incentive.
 We were driven by compassion alone.
 Undeterred, we held our ground.
 Then the police arrived.

 The questions I had asked earlier came back to haunt me.
 I was not ready for this confrontation.
 I should have stayed at home.
 Then something unexpected happened: The policeman kindly reminded us to avoid the entrance, and then he pulled out a picture of his rescue dog and said, “Best shelter dog ever.
 Good luck today.”